shelleywong/CSCI211-Course-Materials/Labs/lab04.md

 # Lab 4

-* Vim Editor
+* Learn the basics of the Vim Editor
-* Linked List Practice
+* Practice programming Linked List -- be prepared for the midterm

 ## Learn the basics of the vim editor